dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess-namedpipes.md

 By [James Newton-King](https://twitter.com/jamesnk)

+.NET supports inter-process communication (IPC) using gRPC.
+For more information about getting started with using gRPC to communicate between processes, see [Inter-process communication with gRPC](xref:grpc/interprocess).

-[Named pipes](https://wikipedia.org/wiki/Named_pipe) supports all versions of Windows.
+[Named pipes](https://wikipedia.org/wiki/Named_pipe) is an IPC transport that is supported on all versions of Windows.
 Named pipes integrate well with [Windows security](/windows/win32/ipc/named-pipe-security-and-access-rights) to control client access to the pipe.
+This article discusses how to configure gRPC communication over named pipes.

 Requirements: